This part of the Procurement Journey is to help you develop commodity/service strategies.

 Please note that if you withhold the contract value from a contract award notice this information may still be requested from your organisation via the Freedom Of Information (Scotland) Act 2002 (FOISA).

 The FOISA equivalent test is set much higher than the Contracts Register i.e. publication would have to, or be likely to:

-For Care and Support Services procurements, Procurement Officers must use Route 3 Develop Strategy stations and sub-stations to develop their service strategy and plan their approach to the procurement.
+For Care and Support Services procurements, Buyers must use Route 3 Develop Strategy stations and sub-stations to develop their service strategy and plan their approach to the procurement.